-It’s Light That Helps You See, But it’s EVIDENCE That Helps You Decide
+Light Helps You See, But It’s Evidence That Helps You DECIDE

 Over the past week or so, we’ve discussed the seven “I Am” statements of Christ, in which he proclaimed himself Light of the World.
 We’ve also investigated the Word, or the Logos from the Book of John.
 In his prologue, John refers to the Word as “the true light that gives light to every man”.
 (John 1:9, NIV) Light is defined as “the natural agent that stimulates sight and makes things visible.”
 Upon reflection, light may help you see where you are going, but it doesn’t dictate which course you choose to take.
 However, it’s interesting that John says Jesus was “the true light, that gives light to every man coming into the world”.